powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 $ # Wait for the "docs/readthedocs.org:..." job is finished
 $ # Then loop on these instructions until all the commits are pushed
 ```
-Then bump to the patched version:
+Then, bump to the patched version:
 ```shell
 $ mvn versions:set -DnewVersion=X.Y.Z
 $ git commit -s -a -S -m "Bump to vX.Y.Z"